GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-07-09-gsdf-trains-with-white-county-k-9-search-team-at-yonah-preserve.md

 **Join Today!**

-If you are interested in joining the **WCCERT/SAR**, visit the White County Office of Public Safety | White County Georgia website (whitecountyga.gov), or email Leah Torregiano at: ltorregiano@whitecounty.net
+**If you are interested in joining the WCCERT/SAR**, visit the White County Office of Public Safety | White County Georgia website (whitecountyga.gov), or email Leah Torregiano at: ltorregiano@whitecounty.net

-If you are interested in joining the GSDF, call **770-750-4232**.
-The GSDF is a component of the Georgia Department of Defense.
+If you are interested in joining the GSDF, call **833-715-4733.** The GSDF is a component of the Georgia Department of Defense.